bowen0701/bowen0701.github.io/content/Correspondence Analysis.md

 **Asymmetric maps (2) and (3):**
 - The **row and column points lie in the same space** (since $F$ is with respect to basis $B$, and $\Gamma B^T = I$), thus not only **row-to-row and column-to-column distance interpretations**, but also **row-to-column distance interpretation** are meaningful.
-- Closeness of a row and column point indicates a high association; row-to-column distances can be calculated **one column at a time.**
+- Closeness of a row and column point indicates a high association; row-to-column distances can be calculated **one column at a time.**[^4]

 **Interpretations:**
 - Asymmetric plots allow intuitively interpreting **row-to-row, column-to-column, and row-to-column distances**, especially when the first two components have a large proportion of total inertia.